wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

 - The biometry-related methods in `PowerAuthSDK` are no longer annotated as `@RequiresApi(api = Build.VERSION_CODES.M)`.
 This change may lead to a several dead code branches in your code if you still support devices older than Android 6.0.

+- Removed all interfaces deprecated in release `1.7.x`

 ### Other changes

 #### Synchronized time